Valuing Freedom and Risk in the Outdoors – March 201428th August 2015

 Visitors should be aware of all the risks they face when using the outdoors for recreation and have the chance to decide whether or not to accept them.

-A representative from Forestry Commission will talk about managing risk in mountain bike trail centres including practical advice and protocols on managing and maintaining purpose built mountain bike trails on a day to day basis.
+A representative from Forestry Commission outlined approaches to managing risk in mountain bike trail centres including practical advice and protocols on managing and maintaining purpose built mountain bike trails on a day to day basis.